SMT-IT-Networking-Committee/societymusictheory.github.io/sessions/index.md

 <h1>SMT Virtual Conference Schedule</h1>

-Click the triangle to see an overview of that day's events.
+Click a triangle to see that day's events.

 <details>